mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

   </table>
 </details>

-Got ideas for improvements?
+Have ideas for improvements?
 Please share them with us!
 Here's how to make sure that your requests get top priority:

 - When you create an issue to request features or components in the MUI Core or MUI X repositories, we'll label it as `Waiting for upvotes`.
   The more votes your issue receives, the higher a priority it will become—so make sure to structure, research, and justify your request so it resonates with other community members.
-- When requesting a new component, make sure to benchmark existing implementations of it in the wild so we can see what works and what we could better.
+- When requesting a new component, make sure to benchmark existing implementations of it in the wild so we can see what works and what we could improve on.
 - Try to explain the problem you're having as clearly as possible — it's often the case that we already have a component to solve it.
 - If you're requesting easier customization, make sure to demonstrate the desired outcome, and explain where you're having trouble in as much detail as you can.
   These requests often highlight opportunities for us to improve our documentation.